 Carbofuran.
 Applicator must use proper protective equipment when applying this highly toxic insecticide.
+Do not apply to foliage more than twice per season.
 Do not apply after heads emerge from the boot.

 Chlorpyrifos.
 Do not exceed three applications.
-The waiting period from last application to harvest or grazing is 30 days for the 16-oz. rate and 60 days for more than 16 oz.
+The waiting period from last application to harvest or grazing is 30 days for the 16-oz rate and 60 days for higher rates.